-The above article was compiled by Cindy Wright of Marriage Missions.
+This article was compiled by Cindy Wright of Marriage Missions.
 It is a compilation of years of research and study (from personal study of scripture, various sermons she has heard, and help from others who have pointed out additional points).

 Additionally, below are several web site links to articles giving additional insight into this subject that we pray will help you further.
 Please click onto the links to read: